 Semantic indexation.
-The Horn propositional representation of the ontology modules and the mappings is efficiently indexed using an interval labelling schema [1] - an optimised data structure for storing directed acyclic graphs (DAGs) that significantly reduces the cost of answering taxonomic queries [4, 20].
+The Horn propositional representation of the ontology modules and the mappings is efficiently indexed using an interval labelling schema [1] - an optimised data structure for storing directed acyclic graphs (DAGs) that significantly reduces the cost of answering taxonomic queries [4, 23].
 In particular, this semantic index allows us to answer many entailment queries as an index lookup operation over the input ontologies and the mappings computed thus far, and hence without the need for reasoning.
 The semantic index complements the use of the propositional encoding to detect and repair unsatisfiable classes.

-1.1 LogMap variants in the 2015 campaign
+1.1 LogMap variants in the 2017 campaign

-As in the 2014, in the 2015 campaign we have participated with 3 variants:
+As in previous campaigns, in the OAEI 2017 we have participated with two additional variants:

-- LogMapLt is a "lightweight" variant of LogMap, which essentially only applies (efficient) string matching techniques. - LogMapC is a variant of LogMap which, in addition to the consistency and locality principles, also implements the conservativity principle (see details in [21, 22]).
-The repair algorithm is more aggressive than in LogMap, thus we expect highly precise mappings but with a significant decrease in recall. - LogMapBio includes an extension to use BioPortal [8, 9] as a (dynamic) provider of mediating ontologies instead of relying on a few preselected ontologies [3].
+LogMapLt is a "lightweight" variant of LogMap, which essentially only applies (efficient) string matching techniques.

+LogMapBio includes an extension to use BioPortal [8, 9] as a (dynamic) provider of mediating ontologies instead of relying on a few preselected ontologies [3].

+In previous years we also participated with LogMapC.

-1.2 Adaptations made for the 2015 evaluation
+1.2 Adaptations made for the 2017 evaluation

-LogMap's algorithm described in [11, 13, 14] has been adapted with the following new functionalities:
+LogMap's algorithm described in [12, 14, 16, 15] has been adapted with the following new functionalities: